 Kaysuun was a winter village, thanks to the protection of the forest, but during spring, the villagers “broke camp” and left.

 Clever architectural design meant houses were modular: villagers disassembled the longhouses, putting planks on canoes to make large “rafts”, then paddled to their summer village site.

 Here, fish and other foods would be collected, dried and stored for winter.
 Before the weather turned, the routine was repeated.

 Although Kaysuun is intriguing, I can’t wait to see SGang Gwaay, the ancient Haida village off South Moresby Island famous for its several still-upright totem, mortuary and memorial poles.

-Just getting there is fantastical: a brilliant sunny day gives our group a splendid view of the west coast of Moresby Island from the Beaver float plan.
+Just getting there is fantastical: a brilliantly sunny day gives our group a splendid view of the west coast of Moresby Island from the Beaver float plane.